BSc (Hons) Psychology

 - Biological Psychology: To acquaint students with current theories, models and explanations of biological psychology and to explore the relationship between biology, psychology and mental activity.

 - Cognitive Psychology: During this module students will explore the physiology of the central nervous system.
 This module aims to develop students’ ability to identify and evaluate current psychological theories of learning, attention and memory, and thinking and problem solving; as well as increasing students’ ability to evaluate current knowledge of the process of information input to humans and animals.

 - Intermediate Research Methods: This module build on the students’ knowledge of research methodologies acquired in the first year, whilst developing the students’ understanding of these and new methods introduced in this module at a much deeper level.
 The module aims to equip students with the ability to appraise research findings and develop an understanding of research design and analysis, as well as developing the student’s ability to analyse data from both quantitative and qualitative research.

 - Individual Differences: This module encourages students to examine the concepts of personality, intelligence, and motivation.
 It will enable students to develop an appreciation of the ways in which these concepts influence the behaviour of the individual; as well as gaining an understanding of psychometric tests employed in this field.

 YEAR 3 (LEVEL 6)

 In your final year, you will design your own research project with supervision from the Academic team.
 This year will see you complete the final core module, Social Psychology, and also allow you to choose optional modules to study based on your own preferences and interests.

 - Research Project (core): Within this module, students will conduct an independent piece of research with support from the programme team.
-This module aims to stimulate the critical evaluation and judgment formation skills of the students through consolidation of the research knowledge and skills acquired at levels 4 and 5.
+This module aims to stimulate the critical evaluation and judgment formation skills of the students through the consolidation of the research knowledge and skills acquired at levels 4 and 5.